PrathikShet08/Windows-7-Blue-Screen-of-Death/README.md

 # Windows-7-Blue-Screen-of-Death
-This is a mock-up of the Windows 7 BSOD, created using HTML
+These are mock-ups of the Windows 7 and 10 BSOD, created using HTML